If the information you are searching for is not in this document, please ask.

 exports.frontend_css = 'mystyle.css'

-but in more complex cases you’ll need go through the init
+but in more complex cases you’ll need go through the init.

-Thus, you can decide to return things in the init
+Thus, you can decide to return things in the init function, or directly in the exports.

-, since that’s the only place where it is found, otherwise you
+If you need to access the api you must use init, since that’s the only place where it is found, otherwise you

-of the init is an object containing useful things we’ll see later.
+can go directly with exports.
+The parameter api of the init is an object containing useful things we’ll see later.

 Let’s first look at the things you can export: